MasumA009/CICD-with-Jenkins/CICD.md

 # Other tools

 1. GitLab CI/CD: GitLab provides an integrated CI/CD solution that is tightly integrated with its source code management platform.

 2. CircleCI: CircleCI is a CI/CD platform that supports running jobs in Linux, macOS, and Windows environments.

 3. TeamCity: TeamCity is a powerful CI/CD server developed by JetBrains, which supports a wide range of build and deployment configurations.

+4. Azure DevOps: Azure DevOps (formerly known as Visual Studio Team Services) is a comprehensive set of development tools provided by Microsoft.
+It offers a range of CI/CD capabilities, including build pipelines, release management, and deployment automation.

 # Implementing: